Business Management Certificate

 - Stackable to degree: Yes

 - Potential job outcomes: Customer service representative, retail supervisor, office manager

-Explore a career in business management with this 21-credit-hour certificate program.
-You’ll develop the skills and knowledge needed to seek entry-level to mid-management positions in sales, customer service, operations and office administration.
+Explore a career in general business with this 21-credit-hour certificate program.
+You’ll develop the skills and knowledge needed to seek entry-level to mid-management positions in office administration, sales, customer service, operations.

 Credit earned for this certificate can be applied to the Business Administration A.A.S. degree.